petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/defining-attributes/adding-fields-using-rest-apis.md

 # Adding Fields Using REST APIs

-The `object-admin` service provides REST APIs for performing CRUD operations on object definitions.
-This includes APIs for adding fields to an object definition.
+The `object-admin` service provides REST APIs for performing CRUD operations on object definitions, such as adding fields.
 Here you'll use these APIs to add business and credit reference fields to the Distributor Application object.

 1. Download and unzip the resources for [this exercise](./liferay-p6k3.zip).